KevinITS-site/KevinITS-site.github.io/another-page.md

 Exploring ArCo

-Our first step is looking for all the cultural properties authored by Andrea Mantegna.
-However, since we don’t have an IRI for the author yet, we build a query for all the strings whose value contains the words “Andrea Mantegna”:
+Our first step was looking for all the cultural properties authored by Andrea Mantegna.
+However, since we didn’t have an IRI for the author yet, we built a query for all the strings whose value contained the words “Andrea Mantegna”:

 <p style="background-color: Azure; padding: 5px;">
   PREFIX arco: <https://w3id.org/arco/ontology/arco/> <br>